situx/samian-lod/_pages/doc.md

 {% include figure image_path="/assets/images/Samian_Workflow.png" %}

 The Data used for the Linked Open Samian Ware-Project stems from multiple resources (e.g. Corpus Vasorum Arretinorum, User Entries of the Samian Research-Community), resulting in a partly normalised database.
-To deal this issue we included several steps from the original Samian Research Database to our finished LOD result.
-Several steps (especially the cfm-scripts) were necessary in order to normalise our source data and transform it into RDF:
+Several steps (especially the cfm-scripts) were necessary in order to normalise the source data and transform it into RDF:

-**curate** entries in the Samian Research Database (PostgreSQL)
+- **curate** entries in the Samian Research Database (PostgreSQL)

-**create** database views from the original database tables via ColdFusion/SQL
+- **create** database views from the original database tables via ColdFusion/SQL

-**export** database views as CSV files
+- **export** database views as CSV files

-**transform** CSV files with Python to RDF according to our ontology
+- **transform** CSV files with Python to RDF according to the Samian ontology

-**import** RDF files with a Java application in a RDF4J triplestore
+- **import** RDF files with a Java application in a RDF4J triplestore

-**link** our data to the Linked Open Data Cloud, e.g. Pleiades, Wikidata
+- **link** the data to the Linked Open Data Cloud, e.g. Pleiades, Wikidata

 ***